Blog

 • Seborrhoea

-Ways to NOT test: blood tests, the coating on your tongue, spitting into a glass and seeing if your saliva leaves a trail (seriously…)- these are in no way accurate.
-A quick note on the blood test: an IgG sensitivity test that shows sensitivity to Candida is not a diagnosis of overgrowth.
-It just means that your immune system has been exposed to it.
+What not to use: blood tests, checking the coating on your tongue, or the “spit in a glass” saliva test.
+None of these are accurate.
+An IgG sensitivity test showing a reaction to Candida is not a diagnosis of overgrowth- it simply means your immune system has been exposed to it.

 Protein